VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 3 High_Level_API_Dropper/Exercise 3 High_Level_API_Dropper.md

 <details>
     <summary>Solution</summary>
-In the case of the HLA-Dropper, you should see that the Windows APIs VirtualAlloc, WriteProcessMemory, CreateThread and WaitForSingleObject are correctly imported into the HLA-Dropper from the kernel32.dll.
+In the case of the High-Level-Dropper, you should see that the Windows APIs VirtualAlloc, WriteProcessMemory, CreateThread and WaitForSingleObject are correctly imported into the High-Level-Dropper from the kernel32.dll.
 <p align="center">
 <img width="693" alt="image" src="https://user-images.githubusercontent.com/50073731/235369396-dbad1178-e9a2-4c55-8c6a-fdc9362d864c.png">
 </p>
 </details>

-## HLA-Dropper analysis: API-Monitor
+## High-Level-Dropper analysis: API-Monitor
 We use API Monitor to check the transition from the four used Windows APIs to the four corresponding native APIs.
 For a correct check, it is necessary to filter to the correct APIs.
-Only by providing the correct Windows APIs and corresponding native APIs, which can prove the transition from Windows APIs (kernel32.dll) to native APIs (ntdll.dll), in the context of the HLA-Dropper, we filter on the following API calls.
+Only by providing the correct Windows APIs and corresponding native APIs, which can prove the transition from Windows APIs (kernel32.dll) to native APIs (ntdll.dll), in the context of the High-Level-Dropper, we filter on the following API calls.
 Which results do you expect?
 - VirtualAlloc
 - NtAllocateVirtualMemory
 - WriteProcessMemory